codeface-io/SwiftObserver/README.md

 }
 ~~~

-This global `observe(...)` function lets the anonymous observer do the observation.
-It's equivalent to calling `AnonymousObserver.shared.observe(...)`.
+This global `observe(...)` function lets the shared free observer do the observation.
+It's equivalent to calling `FreeObserver.shared.observe(...)`.

+You can also instantiate your own `FreeObserver` to do observations even more "freely".
+Just remember to keep the observer alive as long as the observation shall last.

+And you can do one-time observations via `observeOnce(observable) { ... }` or even `observable.observeOnce { ... }`.
+This returns the involved `FreeObserver` as a discardable result.
+It will release the observation and the observer as soon as the observable has sent the first message.

 ### Observables